MikeUchmanowicz/Neat-is-Neat-Senior-Project/README.md

 <div align="center">
 <img alt = "Physical Diagram" src="Documentation/PHYSICAL DIAGRAM.png">
 </div>
 The user will start the main python script from their local machine, where it will be stored locally.
-The script will run the python game or AI demo and then post generational data using a model (if AI Demo) to an AWS RDS container using port 3306 within AWS EBS.
+The script will run the python game or AI demo and then post generational data using a model (if AI Demo) to an AWS RDS container using port 3306 within AWS EBS (Elastic Bean Stalk).
 A Django webapp running in an AWS EC2 container within the AWS EBS will retrieve this data via port 3306 and display it to the user within the Django app via port 80.

 ## Design Choices